-For simple-value negotiations, the responding party MUST respond with the same key.
-The value it selects, based on the selection rule specific to the key, becomes the negotiation result.
-For a numerical range the value selected must be an integer within the offered range or "Reject" (if the range is unacceptable).
-An offer of a value not admissible (e.g., not within the specified bounds) MAY be answered with the constant "Reject" or the responder MAY select an admissible value.
-The selection, by the responder, of a value not admissible under the selection rules is considered a negotiation failure and is handled accordingly.
+For simple-value negotiations, the accepting party MUST answer with the same key.
+The value it selects becomes the negotiation result.

+Proposing a value not admissible (e.g., not within the specified bounds) MAY be answered with the constant "Reject" or the acceptor MAY select an admissible value.

+The selection, by the acceptor, of a value not admissible under the selection rules is considered a protocol error.
 The selection rules are key-specific.

+For a numerical range the value selected must be an integer within the proposed range or "Reject" (if the range is unacceptable).

-For boolean negotiations (keys taking the values Yes or No), the responding party MUST respond with the same key and the result of the negotiation when the received value does not determine that result by itself.
+For boolean negotiations (i.e., keys taking the values Yes or No), the accepting party MUST answer with the same key and the result of the negotiation when the received value does not determine that result by itself.
 The last value transmitted becomes the negotiation result.
-The rules for selecting the value with which to respond are expressed as Boolean functions of the value received and the value that the responding party would have selected if given a choice.
+The rules for selecting the value to answer with are expressed as Boolean functions of the value received, and the value that the accepting party would have selected if given a choice.

-Specifically, the two cases in which responses are OPTIONAL are:
+Specifically, the two cases in which answers are OPTIONAL are: